KlickyMao/emqx-enterprise-docs-en/design.rst

                Monitor Plane

-EMQ X supports MQTT message persistence to Redis, MySQL, PostgreSQL,MongoDB and Cassandra.
+EMQ X supports MQTT message persistence to Redis, MySQL, PostgreSQL, MongoDB and Cassandra.
 It can bridge and forward MQTT messages to enterprise middle-ware like Kafka and RabbitMQ.

 Full Asynchronous Architecture
 ------------------------------